ZackLarsen/jaffle_shop/README.md

 Navigate to your browser and go to http://localhost:8080 to view the documentation.
 Click on the lower right corner to view the data lineage graph for your project, which shows a DAG of the source tables and transformations.

 ## Query newly created tables from seeds using DuckDB:

+At the terminal, issue these two commands.
+The first initializes a DuckDB session and the second opens our saved jaffle_shop duckdb database file created when we ran the dbt models.

 ```bash
 duckdb